Discover all the tax services we offer

 Hong Kong levies a tax on certain goods, such as:

 This tax applies regardless of whether the goods are imported or produced locally.
-This tax is usually included in the sale price for the product.
+This tax is usually included in the sale price of the product.

 Unlike in the US, the Hong Kong tax year does not follow the calendar year.
 Instead, the tax year lasts from April 1 to March 31.